harrycresswell/harry/content/articles/listing-content-in-hugo.md

 Here, the `.Site.RegularPages` variable would return all pages from across these three collections, and ignore any else, such as pages inside `./content/pages` or taxonomy pages.

-Now, let’s say you only want to loop through your `./content/articles` collection.
-How do you handle this kind of behaviour?
+But what if you only want to loop through your `./content/articles` collection?
+How might you handle this kind of behaviour?

 The `.Type` variable is useful in the scenario.